simcearsey/youtube-git-egitimi/README.md

 Eğitim amaçlı repo

-This is a training for me understanding git and it helps to learn.
+This training is helping me to understand Git and learn it.